Pinkykumari9546/School-College-Website/README.md

-# School-Management-System
+# School-College-Website
-This is a project build in Html, CSS and JavaScript.
+This is a project build in Html, CSS and Bootstrap.
 <br>
 This ia Frontend UI.